str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 _[15 points]_

 Implement A* search using Euclidean distance as your heuristic.
-You'll need to implement heuristic_euclid() then pass that function to a_star() as the heuristic parameter.
+You'll need to implement euclidean_dist_heuristic() then pass that function to a_star() as the heuristic parameter.
 We provide null_heuristic() as a baseline heuristic to test against when calling a_star tests.

 > **Hint**:
 > You can find a node's position by calling the following to check if the key is available.